Research Divisions and Labs

 Biology and Chemistry (BIO)

-The division of Biology and Chemistry at PSI is subdivided into two laboratories pursuing research in the areas of cell and structural biology, biomolecular imaging and radio-pharmacy.
+The division of Biology and Chemistry at PSI is subdivided into three laboratories pursuing research in the areas of cell and structural biology, biomolecular imaging and radio-pharmacy.

 The Laboratory of Biomolecular Research (LBR) works on three broad, overlapping research topics: (i) membrane protein structure and function, (ii) structure-function relationships of macromolecular assemblies of the cell and (iii) new methods for bio-structural analysis.
 LBR’s principal investigators have academic freedom in achieving the scientific goals of their projects.
 The LBR is responsible for key research instrumentation at PSI: electron microscopy, biophysical instruments and light microscopy, protein production; with SLS, the LBR is sharing responsibility for the protein crystallisation facility.
 The LBR Young Researchers Network (LYRN) organises scientific and social activities to complement LBR’s excellent research infrastructure, providing an attractive environment for young scientists in structural biology.